MATE - MAritime Traffic Emissions: A monitoring network

 The monitoring network will be based on three platforms.
 The platforms are buoys, drones and towed bodies.
 The platforms have the following tasks:

-- The network of data buoys will allow continuous monitoring of ship emissions in the atmosphere and water, including soot (BC), oil residues, SOx and plastic debris.
+- The network of data buoys will allow continuous monitoring of ship emissions in the atmosphere and water, including black carbon (BC), oil residues, SOx and plastic debris.
 New sensors for black carbon will be developed as well as an awareness of acute threats from ship collisions and oil spills.

 A surface skimmer is being developed for taking samples from the marine interface.
-A hyperspectral sensor uses an AI algorithm, which will be developed within the project, to detect contamination on the water surface, such as plastic or oil spills.
+A hyperspectral sensor uses an artificial intelligence algorithm, which will be developed within the project, to detect contamination on the water surface, such as plastic or oil spills.

 - In case of acute contamination, land-based drones are activated to observe and track contamination plumes from the air.
 The drones are equipped with newly developed sensors and adapted to the respective field of application.